armin-reichert/pacman/README.md

 ## Features

+- CTRL-p pauses/resumes the game
-- The following settings can be changed via command-line arguments:
+- F2 opens a dialog where the game loop frequency and (full-)screen resolution can be changed
+- F11 toggles between window and full-screen exclusive mode

+Common command-line arguments:
 	- Scaling: e.g. `-scale 2.5`
 	- Full-screen mode on start: `-fullScreenOnStart`
 	- Full-screen resolution & depth: e.g. `-fullScreenMode 800,600,32`
 	- Window title: e.g. `-title "Pac-Man Game"`

-- General
-  - CTRL-p pauses/resumes the game
-  - F2 opens a dialog where the game loop frequency and (full-)screen resolution can be changed
-  - F11 toggles between window and full-screen exclusive mode
-- Game
-  - Command-line parameters:
+Game-specific command-line arguments:
   - `-help`, `-usage`: list all available command-line parameters
   - `-demoMode`: Pac-Man moves randomly and is immortable
   - `-simpleMode (default: false): in simple mode only the basic playing functionality is enabled
   - `-ghostsHarmless` (default: false): deadly ghost collisions are detected
   - `-ghostsFleeRandomly true/false` (default: true): ghosts flee in random directions when frightened.
 If this is set to false, they choose a "safe" corner to flee to
   - `-pacManImmortable` (default: false): Pac-Man keeps live after being killed
   - `-overflowBug true/false` (default: true): simulates overflow bug from Arcade version
   - `-pathFinder`(default: astar): the path finder algorithm (astar, bfs, bestfs) used for computing the safe paths
   - `-skipIntro` (default: false): intro screen is skipped
   - `-startLevel`(default: 1): starts the game in the specified level
   - In enhanced mode, the following extra functions are available:
     - The overall speed can be changed during the game;
 		  - Continuosly: CTRL-LEFT = slower, CTRL-RIGHT = faster
-      - Fixed speeds: '1' = normal speed, '2' = fast, '3' = very fast
+		  - Fixed: '1' = normal speed, '2' = fast, '3' = very fast
 		- 'b' toggles the presence of Blinky
 		- 'c' toggles the presence of Clyde
 		- 'd' toggles between normal play mode and demo mode where Pac-Man moves randomly
 		- 'e' eats all pellets except the energizers
 		- 'f' toggles the ghost's *frightened* behavior between "random" (original) and "select safe corner"
 		- 'g' toggles the display of the grid and the alignment of the actors on the grid
 		- 'i' toggles the presence of Inky
 		- 'k' kills all ghosts
 		- 'l' toggles the tracing of the used state machines
 		- 'm' makes Pac-Man immortable (does not lose live after being killed)
 		- 'o' toggles the simulation of the overflow bug which occurs in the original Arcade game when Pac-Man is looking upwards
 		- 'p' toggles the presence of Pinky
 		- 'r' toggles the display of actor routes and target tiles
 		- 's' toggles the display of actor states and timers
 		- 't' toggles display of timing information (target vs. actual framerate)
 		- 'x' toggles if ghost collisions may kill Pac-Man
 		- '+' switches to the next level

 ## These were the times